BhavyaS29/Dog_vs_Cat/README.md

 # Dog_vs_Cat
 # Image Classification - Cat or Dog

 Image classification refers to a process in computer vision that can classify an image according to its visual content.
 For example, an image classification algorithm may be designed to tell if an image contains a human figure or not.
 While detecting an object is trivial for humans, robust image classification is still a challenge in computer vision applications.
-This is a image classification project based on [Cat of Dog Kaggel competition](https://www.kaggle.com/c/dogs-vs-cats/overview/description).
+This is a image classification project.

 ```
 ## Details